OCA/web/web_flexnav/README.rst

 Usage
 =====

-You should move the smart buttons to one line on top of the view, instead of floating on the right since the more buttons you have, the more it pushes the rest of the content down.
+You should move the smart buttons to one line on top of the view, instead of floating on the right since when the number of buttons increases, the content taht follows in the same view is pushed further down.
+You replace the existing smart buttons with the code snippet that have the JavaScript classes (done in res_partner.xml).

 This is an example extending the Partner form view: